SkylineCommunications/dataminer-docs/connector-help/connector_help/Puregas_P200W.md

 **SNMP Settings:**

 - **Port number**: The port of the connected device, by default *161*.
 - **Get community string**: The community string used when reading values from the device.
-The default value in the driver is *public*.
+The default value in the connector is *public*.
 - **Set community string**: The community string used when setting values on the device.
-The default value in the driver is *private*.
+The default value in the connector is *private*.

 ## Usage